vlazed/FE-Player-Template/README.md

 # FE-Player-Template
-An open-source rbxm-suite package that provides a framework for experienced scripters or animators of any level or both to reanimate a character or their accessories and a system to switch between different reanimations nonintrusively.
+An open-source, code-based, rbxm-suite package that provides a framework for experienced scripters or animators of any level or both to reanimate a character or their accessories and a system to switch between different reanimations nonintrusively.

+This framework uses the Nexo Animator as a base for R6 and a hybrid of Nexo R6 and kuraga's [R15 Reanimation](https://v3rmillion.net/showthread.php?tid=1073859) for R15.

 ## Note
 This framework is currently in alpha.
 Thus, the information provided below and the source code may change at any given point.

+This framework is strictly not plug-and-play: animation modules exist within the roblox model binary.
+External animation modules are not supported currently, although I have included a directory here for external modules as an outline.

+## Features
+* Player movement enhancements: leaning, looking around, dodging, flying, running, and sprinting
+* A CFrame animation controller that can load any animation
+* A dance/emote player
+* Nonintrusive switching between different reanimation modules
+* An example staff wielding module

+## Keybinds
+* "-" - Respawn
+* "=" - Toggle Fling at torso
+* "LeftShift" - Run
+* "Z" - Dodge
+* "Ctrl" - Descend / Crouch
+* "Space" - Ascend
+* "Double tap space" - Toggle flight
+* "Double tap shift" - Sprint

 ## Usage
 This framework isn't necessarily plug and play.
 This framework requires a few steps, which aren't hard to follow.